 You can start by completing the form to register your interest.
 A member of the team will get in touch to discuss if there are any volunteering opportunities that match your speciality.

-The application will then be sent to our headquarters office in the US to be approved and credentialed.
+The application will then be sent to our headquarters office in the US to be reviews and considered for approval.
 If you have any questions please feel free to contact our volunteers department at 020 3475 5126 or by email at volunteers@operationsmile.org.uk

 All of the medical specialties accepted are based upon clinical experience and education.